Europe Travel Guide: Top Cities, Routes, and Tips

 Bulgaria is considered the travel destination par excellence on the Balkan Peninsula.
 Most people associate a vacation in Bulgaria with summer, sun, beach, and sea, but the diverse Balkan country has so much more up its sleeve.

 The wild mountains in the interior, the beautiful Danube lowlands, or the special traditions of dance, music, and handicrafts let you walk in the footsteps of a historical nation.
-During your stay, you will literally feel the different influences of the Greek, Ottoman, Slavic, and Persian cultures.
-In the following Bulgaria travel guide, you can find numerous inspirations for an exciting vacation!
+During your stay, you will feel the distinct influences of Greek, Ottoman, Slavic, and Persian cultures.

-Top Attractions in Bulgaria
+Interesting Attractions to See in Bulgaria

-• The Devil’s Throat Cave
+The Devil’s Throat Cave

-• Rila Monastery
+Rila Monastery

-In the mid-15th century, the holy site was looted and set on fire.
-But since the monastery was rebuilt, it shines even more than before.
-The inner courtyard of the monastery church is worth seeing for tourists.
 Inside and outside, you will find numerous elaborate frescoes.
-It is not surprising that the Rila Monastery was declared a UNESCO World Heritage Site and belongs to every sightseeing program in Bulgaria.
+It is not surprising that the Rila Monastery was declared a UNESCO World Heritage Site and is included in every sightseeing program in Bulgaria.

-• Alexander Nevsky Cathedral
+Alexander Nevsky Cathedral

 Belgium

-There are many must-see attractions in the country, to name a few; the Grote Markt, Manneken Pis, Atomium, Royal Palace, the Millennium Iconoclast Museum of Art (MIMA), Comics Art Museum in Brussels.
-Whereas in Antwerp, you will find a magnificent harbor and the famous Rubens House.
+There are many must-see attractions in the country.
+To name a few, the Grote Markt, Manneken Pis, Atomium, Royal Palace, the Millennium Iconoclast Museum of Art (MIMA), and the Comics Art Museum are some of the most popular attractions in Brussels.

-If you make it to the Ghent on your trip, then you must check the St.-Bavo Cathedral and Gravensteen Castle.
-Most importantly, don’t forget to eat some of the famous Belgian chocolate…… They are heavenly!
+Whereas in Antwerp, you will find a magnificent harbour and the famous Rubens House.
+If you make it to Ghent on your trip, you must check out the St.-Bavo Cathedral and Gravensteen Castle.
+Most importantly, don’t forget to eat some of the famous Belgian chocolate.
+It is heavenly!

-Top Attractions in Belgium
+Must-See Attractions in Belgium

-• Manneken Pis
+Manneken Pis

 Mannekin Pis means “water-letting little man” in Brabant.
 By the way, there is also a Jeanneke Pis.
 It depicts a girl urinating while squatting and is located in Impasse de la Fidelité.
 It was inaugurated in 1987.

-• Grote Markt/Grand Place
+Grote Markt/Grand Place

-• Gravensteen Castle
+Gravensteen Castle

 As early as the 9th century, the Flemish count of the time, Balduin II, built the first fortification in Ghent to defend against enemies.
-Over the centuries, the complex developed into an imposing castle made of limestone through several reconstructions.
-The magnificent building served less as a permanent residence but much more as a court of justice and as a prison.
-Then in the 18th century, as a textile factory.
+Over the centuries, the complex developed into an imposing limestone castle through several reconstructions.

 Denmark

-Among the long list of the best things to see in the country is the Little Mermaid statue, the Church of the Redeemer, or the National Museum in Copenhagen.
+Among the best things to see in the country are the Little Mermaid statue, the Church of the Redeemer, and the National Museum in Copenhagen.
 The impressive ARoS art museum in Aarhus and the Møns Klint on the island of Møn.
-However, a visit to Denmark won’t be complete without visiting the Rubjerg Knude lighthouse is located near Rubjerg, which is one of the country’s symbols.

 Top Attractions in Denmark

-• Little Mermaid
+Little Mermaid

-• Møn Klint
+Møn Klint

-Among what’s not to miss on the island is the white cliff Møns Klint.
+Among what’s not to miss on the island is the white cliff, Møns Klint.
 The chalk cliffs, some of which are over 100 meters high, are among the highest cliffs in Denmark.
 The island is ideal for all nature lovers who like to get on their bikes or lace up their hiking boots during their vacation.

 Møns Klint is a unique, world-class natural experience.
 The 6-kilometre-long chalk mountain follows Møn’s east coast and is one of Denmark’s most striking natural phenomena.
 The white cliffs rise dramatically above the bright blue sea, creating a magnificent contrast.